Out of Nowhere

 He didn’t tell us why, where, or when.

 So we set about trying to find out.
 I literally set up an Excel spreadsheet listing all the countries in this hemisphere, checking into such things as climate, cost of living, health care availability, presence of other believers, ability to live on our retirement income, availability of work, etc. After we finished this project, we prayed sincerely about it, but we could get no peace at all about any of the countries we had researched.

 Frustrated, I said, “Well, I guess He’ll tell us the where and when as soon as He gets ready.

 Almost a year went by.
 One night, I was on a website where people were discussing whether Christians should leave America.
 The comments were mixed.
 Some said, “No, you should stay and fight for righteousness.”

 Others said, “Yes, we should leave while we can.”

 There were a variety of answers in the forum.
 But one simply posted a web link.
 No comments … just a link.

 I clicked on it.

-Not having an idea of exactly where Jordan was, all I knew was that it was east of Israel.
+I wasn't sure I could pinpoint on a map where Jordan was.
+All I knew was that it was east of Israel.
 I couldn’t have drawn the outline of its borders.
 And I didn’t know one thing about it.

 I clearly heard the voice of God from behind my left shoulder.
-He spoke directly into my brain without making a sound.
+He spoke directly into my brain without making an audible sound.